 The University Parking Office has announced new, significantly discounted parking options including $10 day passes and different monthly options starting at $35 per month.
 For more information, please see https://www.transportation.harvard.edu/covidparking.

-And please remember, Cambridge has issued a mandatory order that you must wear a mask in public.
-Once you arrive on campus you must then wear a University-issued mask at all times while on campus.
+And please remember, Cambridge has issued a mandatory order that you must wear a mask in public (other than when you can maintain 5 feet of distacne at all times or are eating).
+Once you arrive on campus you must then wear a University-issued mask at all times (except when working alone in a private office) while on campus.
 Masks are available from your faculty member/lab manager or by contacting Paul Kelley.

 For the FAS and SEAS FAQ on "rebooting" research operations please follow this link.

 Read the latest on COVID-19 from Harvard University.
 For division specific updates, please visit the SEAS & FAS Division of Science: Coronavirus FAQ page.

 If your office/lab is located in the Geo Museum, please read this document on reoccupation in the Museum Complex.